cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

+**basepaws (mouth swab, $1000, ~15x sequencing, with raw data as FASTQ+BAM+gVCF)**:

+I noticed that a report is now provided for my earlier [Whole Genome Sequencing](https://basepaws.com/products/whole-genome-sequencing) sample, which I have uploaded.

 [Website](https://basepaws.com/products/cat-dental-health-test?variant=39630212202693) says "BUY MORE, SAVE MORE", and I thought there was a discount for ordering 4 samples to be delivered over the source of the year.

 However, I ordered 4 individual samples, since I wanted to test them at intervals that were essentially as close as my cat would allow.
 The price was the same both ways ($276, with Memorial Day discount).